 A recent study by the Farm Foundation identified similar factors.
 "The real and much more complex answer involves economic growth, international trade, currency markets, oil prices, government policies, and bad weather."
 Farm Foundation, Issue Report, What's Driving Food Prices? (by Philip C. Abbott, Christopher Hurt, Wallace E. Tyler), July 2008, at p.
-5. The Farm Foundation listed the following factors as underlying the price increases: growing food demand and dietary transition to more animal protein in developing countries resulting in global consumption increasing faster than production; lower level of investment in agricultural research leading to lower growth in productivity in commodity production; bad On the question of speculation, the USDA report noted the presence of increasing investments in agricultural commodity markets by hedge funds, commodity index funds, and others.
+5. The Farm Foundation listed the following factors as underlying the price increases: growing food demand and dietary transition to more animal protein in developing countries resulting in global consumption increasing faster than production; lower level of investment in agricultural research leading to lower growth in productivity in commodity production; bad weather and crop disease issues in 2006-2007; increasing mandates and subsidies for biofuels; depreciation

+On the question of speculation, the USDA report noted the presence of increasing investments in agricultural commodity markets by hedge funds, commodity index funds, and others.
 The report observed that these speculative investments had constituted an increasing share of agricultural futures contracts and might have increased short-term price volatility, but stopped short of reaching any conclusion about the extent to which speculation contributed to the 2008 rise and fall in commodity prices.
 The USDA report stated: